Oh Hi There!

 Spoiler: It’s not just you.

-I remember when getting into flight nursing felt like chasing a unicorn while carrying a 12-lead and an arterial line setup.
-It was the elite club of critical care, the badge of honor you earned after years in the trenches, a hundred code browns, and more night shifts than the moon.
-You needed ICU cred, trauma street smarts, the ability to start an IV in the dark (with turbulence), and preferably a personality that didn’t crack under pressure, or in the co-pilot’s seat.
+I remember when getting into flight nursing felt like chasing a unicorn.
+It was the elite club of critical care, the badge of honor you earned after years in the trenches, a hundred codes, and more night shifts than the moon.
+You needed ICU cred, trauma street smarts, the ability to start an IV in the dark (with turbulence probably upside down), and preferably a personality that didn’t crack under pressure.

 Now?
-Blink twice and someone’s in a flight suit with just the minimum required experience and a freshly laminated NRP card.
+Blink twice and someone’s in a flight suit with just the minimum required experience and a freshly laminated NRP/RN license.

 Enter: lowered barriers.
 Don’t get me wrong, some of the newer folks coming in are absolutely incredible.
 Passionate, smart, adaptable.
-But the truth is, the bench just isn’t as deep anymore.
-So programs that once required five years of ICU, a resume written in Latin, and a letter of recommendation from the ghost of Florence Nightingale are now hiring with, well, let’s just say a little more flexibility.
+But the truth is, the bar just isn’t as high anymore.
+So programs that once required five years of ICU, a resume written in blood, and a letter of recommendation from the ghost of Florence Nightingale are now hiring with, well, let’s just say a little more “flexibility”.

 Orientation programs got longer.
 Clinical ride time got shorter.
-Preceptors are working overtime trying to build experience that normally takes years because it has to happen now.
-And while this isn’t about blaming individuals (again, a lot of these nurses are stepping up big time), it’s worth asking: what does this mean for safety, patient outcomes, and the long-term health of the flight community?
+Preceptors are working overtime trying to build experience that normally takes years because it has to happen right friggin now.
+And while this isn’t about blaming individuals (again, a lot of these folks are stepping up big time), it’s worth asking: “what does this mean for safety, patient outcomes, and the long-term health of the flight community?”

 On one hand, the door being slightly more open is awesome for motivated nurses who’ve dreamed of flying but didn’t want to wait a decade and sacrifice a goat under a full moon to get there.
-On the other hand, there’s something a little nerve-wracking about seeing the steep learning curve of flight medicine get compressed into a crash course, literally and figuratively.
+On the otherrrr hand, there’s something a little nerve-wracking about seeing the steep learning curve of flight medicine get compressed into a one month crash course.

-Flight nursing isn’t just sexy uniforms and skyline selfies.
-It’s knowing how to titrate pressors, dose the sedation, all while troubleshooting a failing vent at 3,000 feet.
-It’s recognizing when your patient’s going south and there’s no code team to back you up, just you, your partner, and whatever fits in that aircraft.
-And let’s be real, there’s a difference between being “trainable” and being ready for a patient actively trying to die on you mid-air.
+Flight nursing isn’t just cool uniforms and skyline selfies…it’s knowing how to titrate pressors, dose your sedation, all while troubleshooting a vent at 3,000 feet/125 knots.
+It’s recognizing when your patient’s going south and there’s no code team to back you up, just you, your partner, and whatever fits in that aircraft (which feels like more and more with no increase in space).
+And let’s be real, there’s a difference between being “trainable” and being READY for a patient actively trying to die on you mid-air.

 And if not?
-Well, I’ll be the one in the corner muttering about “back in my day” while re-taping an IV mid-flight.
+Well, I’ll be the one in the corner muttering about “back in my day” while fixing the pulse ox (again) mid-flight.

 Is it Her?
 Is it Me?
 Is it Meant to Be?: Dealing with Alpha Preceptors in Your New Pack